Quantitative non-divergence and Diophantine approximation on manifolds: Khintchine-Groshev type results

 for infinitely many $(p,\vv q)\in\Z^{n+1}$ is null.
 For $\delta<0.5$ this effectively brings us back to an extremality problem, this time for matrices, which is dealt with using the QnD estimate in a similar way to the proof of Theorem~\ref{KM98}, albeit with much greater technical difficulties in verifying conditions (i) and (ii) of Theorem~\ref{QnD:t} (or rather an appropriate generalisation of Theorem~\ref{QnD:t}).

-Regarding Part I, the presence of the extra condition, namely condition \eqref{km1+}, leads to the following two key properties, which can be verified provided $U$ is of a sufficiently small (fixed) diameter.
+Regarding Case I, the presence of the extra condition, namely condition \eqref{km1+}, leads to the following two key properties, which can be verified provided $U$ is of a sufficiently small (fixed) diameter.

 \textbf{Separation Property:} There is a constant $c>0$ such that for any $\vv q\in\Z^n$ with sufficiently large $\|\vv q\|$ for any $x\in U$ satisfying \eqref{km1+} the inequality

 can hold for at most one integer value of $p$.